Purchasing Property in Turkey With Cryptocurrency Now Possible With Antalya Homes

 "Purchasing property with cryptocurrency offers more advantages"

-The leading real estate agency in Turkey, Antalya Homes is one of the organizations in the sector that accepts cryptocurrencies.
+Antalya Homes is one of the organizations in the sector that accepts cryptocurrencies.
 Stating that they have completed sales of 9 real estates in 2018 using Bitcoin (BTC), Bayram Tekce, Chairman of Antalya Homes said, "Payment with cryptocurrency enables a more reliable and faster transaction performance such as money transfer between bank accounts without any exchange loss.
-It is very profitable to purchase real estate for those who want to utilize their cryptocurrency investments in the real estate sector.
 By making investments particularly in countries like Turkey, where housing is becoming increasingly valuable, investors can shift their investment to a less risky and safer area, and multiply their savings.
-We created a special section named "Pay with Bitcoin on Antalya Homes website for all questions related to purchasing houses with cryptocurrency.
+We created a special section named "Pay with Bitcoin" on the Antalya Homes website for all questions related to purchasing houses with cryptocurrency.
 For those who intend to purchase a home with cryptocurrency, Antalya Homes offers the opportunity to own a house in Turkey starting from 30 thousand Euros (9 BTC)."

 Tülay Genç